Key Takeaways

 The best tools build ACGME duty hour rules directly into the schedule generation engine.
 This prevents violations from being scheduled in the first place, rather than just detecting them afterward.
 This shifts compliance from a manual audit process to an automated, proactive safeguard.

 Self-serve software provides a tool for you to build the schedule yourself, offering more control.
-A managed service, like Thrawn, handles the entire process for you.
+A managed service, like Thrawn or Scheduling Wizard, handles the entire process for you.
 You provide your constraints and receive a finished, mathematically-optimized schedule for review.

 Advanced software uses mathematical optimization to ensure an equitable distribution of nights, weekends, holidays, and specific assignments.
 This replaces subjective "gut feel" with provable fairness, which reduces resident complaints and improves morale.

 Modern systems are built for flexibility.
 When an unplanned absence occurs, the software can quickly identify available personnel.
-A managed service like Thrawn can rapidly re-optimize the schedule to generate new, conflict-free options for you to approve.
+A managed service like Thrawn or Scheduling Wizard can rapidly re-optimize the schedule to generate new, conflict-free options for you to approve.

 A managed service retains institutional knowledge.
-Instead of a new chief starting from zero, the service's dedicated specialists already know your program's specific rules and constraints.
+With providers like Thrawn and Scheduling Wizard, instead of a new chief starting from zero, the service's dedicated specialists already know your program's specific rules and constraints.
 This ensures scheduling continuity and stability year after year.